Selected with care for quality, taste and beneficial health properties. Our ingredients are where possible:

 o vitamins strengthen a dog’s heart health and support bone strength.

-o An effective cure for urinary tract infections.
+o An effective ingredient to assist in preventing urinary tract issues.

 Eggs – protein, iron, fatty acids and selenium.